 On average, couples have been engaged for 21 months by the time they get married.
 Of these engagements, 60% in Australia are formed with the ring as a surprise for the recipient, while 24% of couples prefer to choose an engagement ring/s together.
 A mere 6% of couples are forming their engagement with no ring at all.

-It’s also interesting to note that 91% of couples are getting married for the first time, so it’s an exciting experience for both parties.
+It’s also interesting to note that 91% of couples are getting married for the first time.

 Need more inspiration from other couples?
 Check out real weddings to find styles and ideas from couples who have gone before you.